Accessing Children and Young People’s Library Services – a Library from Home

 Where can I find online stories for children?

-We post a weekly Libraries From Home story time at 10.30am every Saturday on Facebook, plus a Little Bears song and storytime every Monday during term-time at 10.30.
+We post a weekly Libraries From Home story time at 10.30am, 2.30pm and 6.30pm every Saturday plus a bedtime story time on Tuesdays and Thursdays at 6.30pm. on Facebook.
+Join in Little Bears song and storytime every Monday during term-time at 10.30.
 Follow us on Facebook and check out all our playlists.